China’s propaganda machine sputters in zero-Covid reversal

 One commenter likened the phrasing to China’s dictatorial neighbour North Korea, while another asked: “Is it illegal to say ‘Covid’ now?”

-Yet other critical posts remained online as of Friday afternoon – including many that took the government to task for its perceived lack of an exit strategy.
+Yet other critical posts remained online as of Friday afternoon — including many that took the government to task for its perceived lack of an exit strategy.—AFP

-“Did they really believe they could wipe out the virus with lockdowns?” read one.

-“Three years, and they never made a contingency plan for when it couldn’t be controlled?”

 Comments